tixton/api-docs/README.md

 Note

-After user registered, our system will sent a email verification.
+After user registered, our system will send a email verification to the specified email address.

 ## Activate

-After user successfully registered our system.
-The user need verify their email address.
+User needs to verify the email by using the link sent to the email address.

 **API endpoint**